DCC-EX/dcc-ex.github.io/docs/reference/software/diagnostic-d-command.rst

 to 250mA according to NMRA standards.
 Some loco decoders require more than this, especially sound versions. ``<D PROGBOOST>`` temporarily removes this limit to allow the decoder more power.
 The normal limit will be re-imposed when the programming track is switched off with ``<0>`` or ``<0 PROG>``.

-.. caution:: The following command must not be used with locos on the track.
-It could reprogram or damage you locos!

-There may be a time if you are experiencing issues and we need to verify that a signal is being generated and sent to the motorboard.
-This test will allow you to see if the signal is varying without having to connect an oscilloscope or a packet analyzer.

-``<D DCC SLOW>`` This runs the DCC signal at 512 times slower than normal so you can watch a LED blinking out the DCC waveform.
-It's also fun to watch.
-But remember, to not place your locos on the track with this function running!

-Reset with ``<D DCC NORMAL>``.